haddocking/haddocking.github.io/education/NMRMolmod/index.md

 </a>

 <a class="prompt prompt-question">
 Q8: Look at the cluster names (cluster1, cluster2,...).
-Can you figure out on which basis is the cluster numnber assigned (i.e. which which displayed metric (various energies, size, ...) does it correlate?
+Can you figure out on which basis is the cluster number assigned (i.e. which displayed metric (various energies, size, ...) does it correlate?
 </a>

 <a class="prompt prompt-question">